Michael Beckley: Acting

-It was shortly after this that Beckley was cast as Rhys Sutherland in the long-running television program Home and Away, where he stayed for just over four years (2000–2004).
+Shortly after this, Beckley was cast as Rhys Sutherland in the long-running television program Home and Away, where he stayed for just over four years (2000–2004).
 His character arrived with a wife and three daughters.
 The Sutherlands went on to be one of the most popular families to ever appear on the program.
-While on the show, the production company made two specials for release on DVD: Hearts Divided and Secrets and the City, the latter film concerning Rhys's disappearance after the revelation of a previous affair.
-Each special contained not-to-be-televised footage, a new concept that proved a success.
+While on the show, the production company made two specials for release on DVD – Hearts Divided and Secrets and the City, the latter film concerning Rhys's disappearance after the revelation of a previous affair.

 Upon leaving Home and Away Beckley returned to England in 2005.
-Signing with a London agent, he booked his first audition, which found him playing Capt.
-Roger Wittaker at the Theatre Royal Haymarket on London's West End.
+Signing with a London agent, he booked his first audition, which found him playing Captain Roger Wittaker at the Theatre Royal Haymarket on London's West End.
 The play starred Rob Lowe in the role made famous by Tom Cruise in the film version, which was also written by Aaron Sorkin.
 Sorkin was very much involved in the casting process.
 The play ran for several months and was a major success in that year's West End calendar.

-Beckley was soon cast in David Pownall's play Masterclass for Derby Theatre playing Joseph Stalin's right-hand man Andrei Zhdanov, alongside Christopher McKay (Me and Orson Welles), Russell Dixon and Terry Mortimer.
+Beckley was soon cast in David Pownall's play Masterclass for Derby Theatre playing Joseph Stalin’s right-hand man Andrei Zhdanov, alongside Christopher McKay (Me and Orson Welles), Russell Dixon and Terry Mortimer.
 McKay and Mortimer, accomplished pianists, played a real grand piano in their respective roles of Shostakovich and Prokofiev.
-Beckley was also required to play some Chopin while seemingly drunk on vodka, a moment in the play that terrified him each night.
+Beckley was also required to play some Chopin while seemingly drunk on vodka – a moment in the play that terrified him each night.
 Although a pianist, he was not as accomplished as McKay and Mortimer.
 Nonetheless, reviews were exceptional, with most of the London papers including it in their must-see lists.

 Beckley continued to enjoy a run of successful and critical theatre roles.
-He returned to the West End for nearly a year to play Ernst Ludwig in Rufus Norris' wildly successful Cabaret at the Lyric Theatre on Shaftesbury Avenue.
-He played leading man Matt Holden in Chris England's play Breakfast With Jonny Wilkinson for the (then newly successful) Menier Chocolate Factory and would reprise the role in the film version in 2012.
+He returned to the West End for nearly a year to play Ernst Ludwig in Rufus Norris' wildly successful Cabaret at the Lyric Theatre, London.
+He played leading man Matt Holden in Chris England's play Breakfast with Jonny Wilkinson for the (then newly successful) Menier Chocolate Factory in London, and reprised the role in the film version in 2012.